andreyputilovmaterial/MDM-Diff-py/README.md

 * Q: Why are you doing this?<br />A: Everyone has some hobbies.
 I am not doing it at work/labor time.
 I find it interesting to find what we can do.
 It's some demonstrator of technologies.
 Maybe saying "tech" sounds too loud when I did not actually invent anything outstanding here - I am just reading fields utilizing existing API and writing it to HTML - nothing extraordinary - but I believe it can be developed to more sophisticated shapes.

 ## For End Users: how to debug?
 Ok, you are starting the tool and it crashes.
 Error messages report some problem and line number but you don't know where to check - where do you find that line number?
 Ok, there's a solution.
-Open mdmtoolsap.py and change CONFIG_VERBOSE to True.
+Open mdmtoolsap_bundle.py and change CONFIG_VERBOSE to True.
 Run the tool again.
 Ok, nothing changed, it crashes, it reportes the line number.
 But now you have modules saved in the same working folder where you start the script.
 So you can find the line number and see what is going on!

 ## For developers: how to build distributable files?
 There is a script, make.bat

 You need pinliner to run this, but the version found on internet was not working well for me.
-I made certain fixes, please use my personal pinliner version.
+I made certain fixes, please use my personal pinliner version (cinluded in src-make folder, so this is a part of distribution).

-Everything else that is going on can be clearly found in make.bat - the bundle created is renamed to mdmtoolsap, the bat files are renamed, and the path to bundle is changed to mdmtoolsap within those bat files.
+Everything else that is going on can be clearly found in make.bat - the bundle created is renamed to mdmtoolsap_bundle, the bat files are renamed, and the path to bundle is changed to mdmtoolsap_bundle within those bat files.
 Results are in dist/ subdirectory.